Adarshh21/adarshah21-NASSCOM-VSD-SoC-design-program/README.md

 ![image](https://github.com/user-attachments/assets/6cc0144d-2859-4af4-b382-5d65019b1dc3)

-3. N-Well and P-Well formation:
-   N-Well is used for PMOS application and P-Well is used for NMOS application, we cannot form N-Well and P-Well at the same time.
+3. **N-Well and P-Well formation**: N-Well is used for PMOS application and P-Well is used for NMOS application, we cannot form N-Well and P-Well at the same time.
 We again do the same process, we put a layer of photoresist then put a mask 2 and wash it by subjecting it to UV light.
 Next we remove the Mask 2.
 Then we do ion implantation to form p-well using boron which is p type material.
 We need the energy of 200keV to diffuse the boron through oxide layer to form P-Well.

 ![image](https://github.com/user-attachments/assets/0f64490d-900e-4027-8722-51a671be1cdc)